Beulah, Colorado

 Beulah is an unincorporated community and a post office located within the Beulah Valley census-designated place in Pueblo County, Colorado, United States.
 The Beulah Post Office has the ZIP code 81023.
 Beulah is a part of the Beulah Valley CDP (census-designated place).
 Beulah lies along State Highway 78 about 21 miles southwest of Pueblo, in the foothills of the Wet Mountains.

 History

 The town of Mace's Hole was settled in 1862.
 The town was named for Juan Maes, anglicized to "Mace," a bandit who used the valley for a hideout.
-The Mace's Hole Post Office opened on April 23, 1873.
+The Mace's Hole, Colorado Territory, post office opened on April 23, 1873, and Colorado became a state on August 1, 1876.
 A local preacher took umbrage at the town's name and suggested the biblical name Beulah as a more wholesome alternative.
-The name of the town was changed to Beulah on October 25, 1876.
+The Mace's Hole post office was renamed Beulah on October 25, 1876.
 The name is a reference to Isaiah 62:4; it comes from the Hebrew for "married."